Fenris42/Fenris42.github.io/Game_Modding.md

 ### Resolution:
 - Assumptions made:
-	- [Nuclear Waste](https://wiki.aidancbrady.com/wiki/Nuclear_Waste){:target="_blank"} is an [analog for plutonium](https://www.orano.group/en/unpacking-nuclear/all-about-plutonium#:~:text=The%20answer%20is%20simple%3A%20it,239%20transforms%20into%20plutonium%2D239.){:target="_blank"} therefor plutonium converts to polonium
+	- [Nuclear Waste](https://wiki.aidancbrady.com/wiki/Nuclear_Waste){:target="_blank"} is an [analog for plutonium](https://www.orano.group/en/unpacking-nuclear/all-about-plutonium#:~:text=The%20answer%20is%20simple%3A%20it,239%20transforms%20into%20plutonium%2D239.){:target="_blank"} therefor plutonium converts to polonium.
 	- [Blutonium Ingot](https://ftbwiki.org/Blutonium_Ingot){:target="_blank"} is an analog for plutonium based on name and processing steps to acquire.
 - Identified 2 equivalent materials (plutonium) from each mod and converted at a 1:1 ratio using a [Mekanism](https://www.curseforge.com/minecraft/mc-mods/mekanism){:target="_blank"} [Chemical Oxidizer](https://wiki.aidancbrady.com/wiki/Chemical_Oxidizer){:target="_blank"} in order to cut over to [Mekanism](https://www.curseforge.com/minecraft/mc-mods/mekanism){:target="_blank"} as soon as possible as well as a device that supported converting a solid item to a gas.
-- Added an additional processing step of using the [Isotropic Centrifuge](https://wiki.aidancbrady.com/wiki/Isotopic_Centrifuge){:target="_blank"} to replace the (https://wiki.aidancbrady.com/wiki/Solar_Neutron_Activator){:target="_blank"} for consistent production and freedom of placement using a 10:1 ration matching existing recipes for both the (https://wiki.aidancbrady.com/wiki/Solar_Neutron_Activator){:target="_blank"} and [Isotropic Centrifuge](https://wiki.aidancbrady.com/wiki/Isotopic_Centrifuge){:target="_blank"}.
+- Added an additional processing step of using the [Isotropic Centrifuge](https://wiki.aidancbrady.com/wiki/Isotopic_Centrifuge){:target="_blank"} to replace the [Solar Neutron Activator](https://wiki.aidancbrady.com/wiki/Solar_Neutron_Activator){:target="_blank"} for consistent production and freedom of placement using a 10:1 ration matching existing recipes for both the [Solar Neutron Activator](https://wiki.aidancbrady.com/wiki/Solar_Neutron_Activator){:target="_blank"} and [Isotropic Centrifuge](https://wiki.aidancbrady.com/wiki/Isotopic_Centrifuge){:target="_blank"}.
 Thematically a centrifuge felt like a fitting machine to use for this processing step.

 ### Retrospective: